The Arts

 Head of Faculty and Subject Leader for Art

-Miss C. Greenland
+Miss C. Jacques

 Subject Leader for Performing Arts

-Miss E. Buntrock
+Miss E. Zuber

 Teacher of Performing Arts